-Danny Lieberman, founder of Pathcare, the private social network for doctors and patients, talks about optimism bias and why it’s a good thing for doctor-patient relationships.
+Danny Lieberman, founder of Pathcare, the online service for sharing with people you care for, talks about optimism bias and why it’s a good thing for doctor-patient relationships.

 In March, I went in for my annual physical.